syncfusion-content/uwp-docs/uwp/Calendar/Blocking-Dates.md

 ## Customize the Blocked Date Cell

-The template of blocked cells can be customized using `BlackOutCellTemplate` property.
+The template of blocked cells can be customized using the `BlackOutCellTemplate` property.

 {% tabs %}